Phoenix Open: Popularity

 The five-day attendance of the tournament is usually around a half million, the best-attended event in golf.
 In 2016, it set a PGA Tour and Phoenix Open single-day attendance record with 201,003 fans on Saturday, February 6, and a tournament week attendance record of 618,365 fans.

 The most popular location for spectators is the par-3 16th hole, nicknamed "The Coliseum."
 One of the shortest holes on tour at 162 yd, it is enclosed by a temporary 20,000-seat grandstand.
 The hole could be described as "one big party," with many students from the nearby Arizona State University in Tempe in attendance.
 Poor shots at the 16th hole receive boos because the hole is straightforward by the PGA's standards.
 Good shots, however, are cheered loudly.
 Players who make holes in one at the 16th will cause the gallery to erupt, leading to beverages and other objects being tossed in celebrations; Tiger Woods (1997), Jarrod Lyle (2011), and Sam Ryder (2022) have each aced the hole on Saturday, creating raucous celebrations at the hole.
 The anger of a poor shot can lead to tempers flaring, as Justin Leonard gave obscene gestures to the gallery after a poor shot one year.
 After 2013, the PGA Tour banned the practice of caddies racing the 150 yd from the tee box to the green, citing injury concerns.

 Former Arizona State players are very popular at the Phoenix Open, with many often wearing a Pat Tillman jersey when entering the 16th-hole stadium.
 Phil Mickelson and Jon Rahm are popular there for that reason.

-In addition to golf, there is a concert/party held in the Scottsdale area called the Birds Nest, at which music artists like Huey Lewis and the News play.
+In addition to golf, the event consists of multiple concerts from Wednesday to Saturday of event week at a venue across the street from TPC Scottsdale called the Birds Nest.
+Some recent artists performing at the Birds Nest include John Summit, Nelly, Ludacris, Zach Top, and Bailey Zimmerman.

+Since 2022, there is a concert on the 16th hole, the Saturday before tournament week, called the "Concert in the Coliseum".
+Artists to perform at this event include Post Malone, Maroon 5, Gwen Stefani, Blake Shelton, Thomas Rhett, and The Killers.

 The Thunderbirds are still highly active in organizing the tournament.
 The Thunderbirds use portions of the proceeds to fund Special Olympics activities in Phoenix.